celery/ceps/draft/celery-5-high-level-architecture.rst

 Scheduler
 +++++++++

-The scheduler is responsible for managing the scheduling of tasks for execution.
+The scheduler is responsible for managing the scheduling of tasks for execution on a cluster of workers.

-The scheduler is implemented as a worker which listens to messages directly from other Celery components instead of using a broker.

 The scheduler calculates the amount of tasks to be executed in any given time in order to make cluster wide decisions when autoscaling workers or increasing concurrency for an existing worker.
-To do so it communicates with the Controller.

 The scheduler is aware when tasks should no longer be executed due to manual intervention or a circuit breaker trip.
-To do so, it orders the router to avoid consuming the task or rejecting it.
+To do so, it commands the router to avoid consuming the task or rejecting it.
-To do so it communicates with the Router.

 Suspend/Resume Tasks
 ~~~~~~~~~~~~~~~~~~~~

-Whenever a Circuit Breaker trips, the Router must issue an event
+Whenever a Circuit Breaker trips, the :ref:`draft/celery-5-high-level-architecture:Router`
+must issue an event to the Scheduler.
-to the scheduler.
-The exact payload of the suspension event will be determined
-in another CEP.
+The exact payload of the suspension event will be determined in another CEP.

-This will notify the scheduler that it no longer has to take this task into
+This will notify the Scheduler that it no longer has to take this task into
 account when calculating the Celery workers cluster capacity.

-The user may elect to send this event directly to the scheduler if suspension
+The user may elect to send this event directly to the Scheduler if suspension
 of execution is required (E.g. The task interacts with a database which is
 going under expected maintenance).

-Once scheduling can be resumed, the Router another event to the scheduler.
+Once scheduling can be resumed, the Scheduler sends another event to the :ref:`draft/celery-5-high-level-architecture:Router`.
 The exact payload of the resumption event will be determined in another CEP.

 Task Prioritization